How to Help Your Pastor

 Your own website – You can purchase a domain name at GoDaddy.com

 other similar site for under $10.00 a year and set up a simple site that lists

-the local meeting dates and times and links to the CDSG website.
+the local meeting dates and times and links to our SURVIVING DIVORCE website.
 Ask the parish and the diocese to include

 links on THEIR website to your site.